denialofself/Gearworld/README.md

 # Ebiten Roguelike

 A Golang-based roguelike game using the Ebiten library.
-This game incorporates classic roguelike features such as turn-based combat, procedural generation, character progression, and eventually lighting and FOV systems.
+This game incorporates classic roguelike features such as turn-based combat, procedural generation, character progression, an inventory system, and map transitions.

 ## Features